TheRomanXpl0it/TheRomanXpl0it.github.io/_posts/writeups/lactf2024/2024-02-18-penguinlogin.md

 ### How it actually went during the CTF

 One evening, I was at the gym to vent the frustration of not being able to find a rock on the west coast of California, United States (I love OSINT).
-Just before leaving, I heard that my teammate Leandro "Loldemort" Pagano was having a bad time with an SQLi.
+Just before leaving, I heard that one of my teammates was having a bad time with an SQLi.
 "Let me solve it," I wrote to him.

 I hadn't read the code yet when I received a message on Discord from said player, expressing interest in solving the challenge.
 "Just use `_`", I said jokingly.
 I didn't know that the character was actually whitelisted.